 This HND Digital Film and Television course has been awarded the ScreenSkills quality mark indicating those courses, which are best suited to prepare you for a career in the Creative Industries.
 This ensures that the course keeps up with the rapid pace of creative change, and that student’s benefit from using the latest technologies and industry practice throughout their studies.
 For this course to be awarded the ScreenSkills quality mark, you can be sure that it has undergone a rigorous assessment process conducted by experts working in the Creative Industries.

 What will I learn?

-Through the HND, you will benefit from industry work placements, masterclasses given by visiting/on-line professionals, CV writing and workplace development.
-YOU will also be involved in a final showcase which will incorporate your portfolio of work.
+Through the HND you will benefit from industry work placements, masterclasses given by visiting/on-line professionals, CV writing and workplace development.
+You will also be involved in a final showcase incorporating your portfolio of work.

 Please note that due to the impact of COVID-19, this course will be delivered via a blended learning approach - which may include limited face-to-face learning on campus combined with remote learning off-campus and digital learning approaches.
 If and when delivery is taking place on-campus, there will be reduced student numbers and physical distancing measures in place.
 If you require any support in learning digitally please inform the Course Leader or Student Support team.